craftcms/commerce-sagepay/README.md

 ### Using the legacy basket format

-SagePay has two formats for submit basket data — `Basket` and `BasketXML`.
+Sage Pay has two formats for submit basket data — `Basket` and `BasketXML`.
 The `Basket` is a legacy format, but is the only way to integrate with Sage 50 Accounts.

 To use the legacy format, simply turn on the appropriate setting in the gateway settings.
 To complete your integration with Sage 50 Accounts you can use the following event: